 The majority of our support work is inside the classroom, working with the subject teacher and student to help the students to access the curriculum and to make the best of their time at Christ's.
 We also run a range of withdrawal sessions providing targeted intervention on either a small group or 1 to 1 basis.
 At key stage 3 these sessions include literacy, numeracy, social, emotional and behavioural support.
 At key stage 4 study skills is a further option with a personalised curriculum available.

-The department also houses an enhanced provision for pupils with Dyslexia.
-There are six places spread throughout key stage 3 and 4 for students who have a statement of special educational need for specific learning difficulties.
-The provision offers support from specialist dyslexia qualified staff.
 Students receive both individual and small group tuition from specialist staff using teaching methods in line with current practice in the field of specific learning difficulties centred on a structured multi-sensory approach.